-In general, Variables in any programming language can be defined as an element used for storing a value under a certain name, and this variable used in the memory as an identifying object in the memory unit.
+In general, Variables in any programming language can be defined as an element used to store a value under a certain name.
+This variable is used in the memory as an identifying object in the memory unit.
 It can be of two types, global variables and local variables, in which global variables can be accessed outside the function throughout the program and local variables can be accessed only inside the function.
-But in python, if a variable is declared inside a function then it is by default a local variable.
-And similarly, if a variable is declared outside a function then it is by default a global variable.
+But in python, if a variable is declared inside a function, it is by default a local variable.
+And similarly, if a variable is declared outside a function, it is by default a global variable.

 What are Global Variables?